 One of the worst jobs you can find yourself on the receiving end of is a seemingly simple request that turns into a monster task for no other reason than bad data.
 You know what it’s like; your boss or stakeholder makes a simple, seemingly throwaway remark about how it would be great to know what the completion rate from the HR team is like compared with the sales team.
 No problem you say, we’ve got that.
 But then, you go to look at the actual data.
 And it’s a mess.
 Turns out completions aren’t measured the same everywhere.
 And it’s not clear who completed something once, versus who has done it 10 times.
 And you’re pretty sure you should be on this list… but you’re not… so does that mean data is missing?

 The primary role of a Learning Record Store is the validation of data.
 That’s this exact problem.
 By adopting an actual specification for how you will go about collecting data (in the form of xAPI and xAPI Profiles) and using an LRS to validate that data on the way in, we avoid the pitfalls of lots of useless, unclean data.

 IT will tell you that they can write validation rules in and around the data lake.
 I bet they can.
 But are they going to have the time or the energy to unpick all this for you?
 And are they going to store the data first and then try and cleanse it later?
 What if they can’t?

-It’s easier to use an LRS like Learning Locker to do this for you in the first place and only store data in the format you need.
+It’s easier to use an LRS like Stream Data Cloud to do this for you in the first place and only store data in the format you need.
 That same and useful data can then be sent on to your IT teams enterprise data lake if that is your ultimate source of record.